Who Can We Help?

 - Ask youth to think of people or groups that might benefit from their talents.
 These could be people in the school community or the city/town.
 Record the ideas as the youth brainstorm.
 After a thorough list has been compiled, ask the participants how they could find out if there are people who would appreciate their talents.

 - Conclude that we should ask them.
 We could do this by writing letters or by calling them.
 Teacher's Note: The age group with which you are working would determine this.
 Writing individual letters might be too difficult for students in kindergarten or first grade; however, a class letter could be drafted and copied by the teacher.

-- If the students are going to write the letters, teach the basics of letter writing.
-The class should work together to write a sample form letter that could be copied by each student, but mailed to different groups.
+- If the youth are going to write the letters, teach the basics of letter writing.
+The group should work together to write a sample form letter that could be copied by each student, but mailed to different groups.
 The list should also be narrowed down so that it would be possible to actually provide the services that the letters might generate.
 These services could be carried out over the course of the school year.